Cherreads

 The Basilisk let out a gargling shriek, its head jerking backward.
 The spasm pulled its jaws away from Maddie and exposed the pale scales of its underbelly.

 Maddie hit the apex.
-She hung suspended in the smoke, her [Strength] stat surging as she twisted her core and delivered a heavy, horizontal cleave.
+She hung suspended in the smoke.
+Her [Strength] stat surged as she twisted her core and delivered a heavy, horizontal cleave.

 The steel bit deep.
 It sheared through scales, tore through the thick muscle of the neck, and cracked straight through the spinal column.
 The massive head severed completely.